aleixalcacer/old-website/content/about.md

 - **External lecturer**, 2020 - present

-    I teach the second module of the SIQ025 / SIQ525 subjects of the master's degree in Computational Mathematics.
+    I teach the second module of the SIQ025 and SIQ525 subjects included in the master's degree in Computational Mathematics.

 - **Research Technician**, 2018 - present